 LEARNING AND PERFORMANCE SYSTEMS--ALISON A. CARR-CHELLMAN, Department Head

-Adult Education--GARY KUHNE and FRED M. SCHIED, In Charge
+Adult Education--GARY W. KUHNE and FRED M. SCHIED, Program Co-Coordinators

 Instructional Systems--SIMON R. HOOPER, In Charge

-EDUCATIONAL PSYCHOLOGY, COUNSELING, AND SPECIAL EDUCATION--SPENCER G. NILES, Department Head
+EDUCATIONAL PSYCHOLOGY, COUNSELING, AND SPECIAL EDUCATION--KATHLEEN BIESCHKE, Department Head

 Counselor Education--RICHARD J. HAZLER, In Charge

-Special Education--KATHLEEN M. McKINNON, Coordinator of Teacher Education
+Special Education--RICHARD KUBINA, In Charge; KATHLEEN McKINNON, Coordinator of Teacher Education